Calathea Leaves Not Moving at Night — Why Prayer Movement Stops

 Plant stress or ill health

 The nyctinastic leaf movement in Calathea is driven by turgor pressure changes in specialized motor cells at the base of each petiole (the pulvinus).
 This process requires energy and adequate water pressure in the cells.
 When the plant is stressed — from root rot, severe underwatering, pest damage, or significant nutrient deficiency — it cannot maintain the pressure differentials that drive movement.
-A Calathea that has stopped moving is communicating that something is wrong.
+A Calathea that has stopped moving is communicating that something is wrong, often before any visible leaf damage shows up, which is why growers who know the plant well treat lost movement as an early warning rather than a cosmetic quirk.

 Too dark at night / insufficient light contrast